What is a Master of Arts in Liberal Studies program?

 How big is the program at Wake Forest and who are the students?

-Our student group of 45 is very diverse.
+Our student group of 25 is very diverse.
 We have teachers, business people, home makers, lawyers, technicians, artists, administrative assistants, retired persons and people right out of college.
-They range from 24 to 70 years of age; about 40% of the students are male; about 25% are minorities.
-In the new program, we expect an annual intake of approximately 30 students.
+They range from 22 to 60 years of age; about 40% of the students are male; about 25% are minorities.

 What are the requirements for getting the degree?